 Stem cell research facilities in treatment centers around the world have begun treating SMA symptoms with embryonic stem cell transplants and implantation therapies, offering remission in up to 75% of cases, as well as helping to diminish the symptoms of neurogenic dystrophy in patients in 90% of cases in some clinical and treatments studies.

 To date, spinal muscular atrophy and Lou Gehrig's disease, most commonly known as ALS, or amyotrophic lateral sclerosis, have attracted attention by companies around the world as having the greatest potential in motor neuron disease processes that may benefit from targeted stem cell therapies.
 Clinical trials throughout the United States are engaged in Phase I and II clinical testing in the use of autologous stem cell transplants.
 Autologous stem cell transplants utilize a patient's own bone marrow as a source of adult stem cells, while other studies are utilizing fetal spinal cord tissues or embryonic stem cells.
-To date, researchers have seen positive benefits of utilizing motor neuron cell based transplants and implantation therapies for the treatment of both SMA and ALS.
+To date, researchers have seen the positive benefits of utilizing motor neuron cell-based transplants and implantation therapies for the treatment of both SMA and ALS.

 Stem cell therapy to treat SMA focuses on completely replacing motor neurons that have been damaged or destroyed due to the disease process.
 Not only will such treatments slow down the disease progression, but may also be used to treat a variety of disorders including spinal cord injuries or other neuromuscular damage or disease processes that interrupts the flow of information signals controlling nerve and muscular movement.

-Stem cell treatments and technologies offer hope in the future for enhancing quality of life, restoring mobility and muscular function as well as range of motion and stability for individuals currently diagnosed with SMA.
+Stem cell treatments and technologies offer hope in the future for enhancing the quality of life, restoring mobility and muscular function as well as a range of motion and stability for individuals currently diagnosed with SMA.

 If you want to find out where you can get stem cell therapy for spinal muscular atrophy, or you want to ask us a question, let us know by using the button below.